hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 This specification defines a profile of the Entity Attestation Token (EAT) for use in special System-on-Chip (SoC) designs that are generated automatically utilizing a methodology currently developed in a DARPA funded project.

+The term "AISS Token" is used to refer to a token that complies to this profile.
+The AISS Token is used as Evidence and processed by a Verifier.

 --- middle